 NLF: Boards must ensure staff documents Voluntary Suspensions in TX3C: KinderTrack Family Notes, stating whether some of the children in the family have suspended care and what the 12-Month Authorization Periods are if they differ among children in the household.
 TX3C: KinderTrack sends recertification notices to families on Voluntary Suspension to ensure continuity of care, if needed.

 NLF: Boards must ensure staff tracks families whose children never use their authorized child care within the 12-month period, whether on Voluntary Suspension or not.
-They must then ensure staff authorizes discontinuation notices before the Board’s window for recertification notices.
+Then they must ensure staff authorizes discontinuation notices before the Board’s window for recertification notices.

 Initial Job Search and Recertification Date